 Gail A. Karish is a partner at Best Best & Krieger LLP who focuses on telecommunications, assisting clients – mainly local governments and municipal utilities on a wide range of cable and telecommunications law matters, including broadband and fiber network acquisitions, leases and irrevocable right of use (IRU) agreements; cable and telecom franchising, renewals and transfers; wireless facilities and right of way ordinances; cell site leases; encroachment agreements; pole attachment agreements and disputes; public-private partnerships and governance issues; and local, state and federal regulatory compliance.
-She also drafts ordinances and legislation, advocates before the Federal Communications Commission and state utility commissions, and represents clients in related litigation.
-Gail is an attorney in Best Best & Krieger LLP’s Municipal Law practice group in the firm’s Ontario office.
+She also drafts ordinances and legislation and advocates before the Federal Communications Commission and state utility commissions.
+Gail is a member of Best Best & Krieger LLP’s Municipal Law practice group.
 Prior to joining the firm in 2011, she was an attorney with Miller & Van Eaton, a nationally recognized telecommunications law firm.

 Prior to her private practice, Gail worked in-house at the Miami-based long distance telecommunications carrier and subsidiary of Entel-Chile where she was responsible for state and federal licensing and regulatory compliance matters, and corporate and commercial contracts associated with the company’s launch of retail and wholesale telecommunications and internet services serving the U.S. Hispanic market.